georglauterbach/dev-container-features/src/rust/README.md

 > [!TIP]
 >
-> In case you do not want to use Cargo's default target directory, overwrite [the environment variable `CARGO_TARGET_DIR`](https://doc.rust-lang.org/cargo/reference/environment-variables.html).
+> In case you would rather not use Cargo's default target directory, overwrite [the environment variable `CARGO_TARGET_DIR`](https://doc.rust-lang.org/cargo/reference/environment-variables.html).
 >
 > We advise using a bind-mount or volume for this directory in case it is not a subdirectory of `${containerWorkspaceFolder}`.